-It’s inevitable that your children will grow up and curve out a life for themselves and away from you.
+It’s inevitable that your children will grow up and carve out a life for themselves and away from you.
 Be prepared for it.
-As a mom, there’s no better sense of accomplishment than to see your kids be succcessful.
+As a mom, there’s no better sense of accomplishment than to see your kids be successful.
 It’s a reminder that all your hard work nurturing, steering, worrying, and doing everything possible to ensure that they thrive was worth it.
 And remember:

 “You can’t run alongside your grown children with sunscreen and ChapStick on their hero’s journey.
 You have to release them.
 It’s disrespectful not to.” – Anne Lamott